orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### 3. “Parents (and Sometimes Coaches) Won’t Understand It”

-CLA practices can look unusual — especially when compared to line-based drills that appear more “organized.”
+CLA practices can look unusual, especially when compared to line-based drills that appear more “organized.”
 The solution is communication.
 Explain *why* sessions look different and how they connect to actual game improvement.
 Invite parents or assistants to observe, show before-and-after clips, or walk them through your design logic.